PriyamMascharak/G070RB_LowPower_Demo/README.md

 ### Choices
 - Mostly used in-built **STHAL macros** and functions instead of direct register manipulation to increase readability and portability.
 - More power could have been saved by moving the vector table to the **SRAM** and disabling flash all together but that seemed like a bit overkill considering we are already using the low-power-regulator
+- used a little trick where i use rising inturrupt on the button instead of falling to make it register only one time per press(No matter how long the press is)

 ## Program Flow: